What is the Kan-Kan, anyway?

 Is it a dine-in theater?

 Definitely not.
 The Brasserie is a standalone restaurant that resides in the Kan-Kan.
 You don’t have to buy a movie ticket to eat (or drink) there.
 But you certainly can make a night of it by coming in for dinner and a movie (or a movie and dinner, as the case may be), or just drinks and conversation anytime.
+We’ll have a concession stand for moviegoers and you can bring your beer or cocktail into the theatre.

 What else you got?